-This article on dividend investing vs. growth investing attempts to compare both strategies and provide practical guidance to investors.
-By the end of this article, you'll have a better understanding of both of these investment strategies and will be able to select one, or both, depending on your financial situation and investment goals.
+In this article, I will compare dividend investing vs. growth investing by comparing both investment strategies and providing practical guidance to investors.
+By the end of this article, you'll have a better understanding of both of these investment strategies and will be able to select one, or both, depending on your financial situation, time horizon, and investment goals.

 Growth investing focuses on the capital appreciation of a stock's price.
 As a growth investor, you will only purchase a stock if you are confident that it will increase in price significantly overtime.
-This purchase may be due to a company's current "low" stock price, its financials, market trends, or simply because of the company's competitive advantage.
+This purchase may be due to a company's relatively "low" stock price, its financials, market trends, and/or competitive advantage(s), among many other reasons.

-Growth investors and their strategies vary, with some holding a stock for the short-term (1-2 years or less), and others buying and holding a stock for 20+ years, without ever selling.
-These investors only hope for significant amounts of capital appreciation and do not really care about any dividend payments.
+Growth investors and their strategies vary, with some holding a stock over the short-term (1-2 years or less), and others buying and holding a stock for 20+ years, without ever selling.
+These investors only hope for significant amounts of capital appreciation and typically do not care much about dividend payments.

 Often times, if a company does not pay a dividend, the first reason is simply because it's not feasible for the company, due to its financial situation or current market situation.
 The second reason is because companies believe they have adequate room for growth in the future and do not want to pay dividends, as it will limit their growth potential.
 In other words, most growth stocks do not pay dividends as they are less established and have more room for growth than more established companies, which may be more likely to issue dividends.